top of page

 Obligation fullfillment Shelter and Home Solutions

-Addressing the gaps in food and housing left by insufficient allocations to home programs.
-To solve these problems, mutual assistance to create our own solutions.
-By creating cooperative "portability allocations," resources to provide high-quality living spaces and food production areas tailored to the needs of our neighbors.
+• Creating "portability allocations," resources to provide high-quality, natural living spaces and food production areas tailored to the needs of our neighbors.

-This model empowers our community to fill the void for those at risk.
-Innovative budgetary flows to supply housing that is directly linked to the food supplies from Vendor Mobile Marketplace, ensuring no one goes without shelter or sustenance.
+• Innovative budgetary flows to supply housing that is directly linked to the food supplies from Vendor Mobile Marketplaces, ensuring no one goes without shelter or sustenance.

 Portability Approach | Tech-Enabled Mutual Assistance

-Connecting People to Spaces Instantly.
-Port Out | Port In
+Connecting People to Spaces Instantly though Port Out | Port In

 • Streamlined Access: Just like booking a stay on popular travel apps, we use familiar digital tools to manage living arrangements.
 This allows people to secure housing and settle their community obligations instantly.